Pierre Clostermann: World War II

 In March 1945 he briefly served with No. 56 Squadron, before transfer to No. 3 Squadron.
 On 24 March 1945 he was wounded in the leg by German flak, and after belly-landing his badly damaged aircraft was hospitalised for a week.
 From 8 April 1945 he was commander of "A" Flight, No. 3 Squadron RAF.
 He was awarded a bar to his DFC.
+He was later promoted to Wing Commander (flying) of 122 Wing, the most prestigious wing in the R.A.F., at the age of 24.

 On 12 May 1945 during a victory fly-past to mark the war's conclusion, another Tempest collided with his, and as a result an air pile-up occurred with four close formation low-flying aeroplanes of his flight involved, with three pilots being killed.
 Clostermann bailed out, his parachute opening just a few metres above the ground.
 He continued operations with No. 122 Wing RAF until he left the military altogether on 27 July 1945 with the RAF rank of wing commander and the French rank of lieutenant.

-In his 432 sorties, Clostermann was credited officially with 33 victories (19 solo, 14 shared, most of them against fighters) and five "probables", with eight more "damaged".
+In his 432 sorties, Clostermann has been credited with 33 victories (19 solo, 14 shared, most of them against fighters), a predominant source being his own book “The big show”, and five "probables", with eight more "damaged".
 He also claimed 225 motor vehicles destroyed, 72 locomotives, five tanks, and two E-boats (fast torpedo boats).
 Many references credit him with 29 to 33 victories, although these probably include his "ground" kills of enemy aircraft.
 Recent, more detailed analysis of his combat reports and squadron accounts indicate that his actual score was 11 destroyed, with possibly another seven, for a total of 15–18 victories.